The Burrow: For Neither Can Live While the Other Survives

 Young Tom Riddle indicated in Slughorns memory that he thought splitting the soul into seven fragments would make one stronger, as seven is the most magically powerful number.
 Thus, Dumbledore believes Voldemort created six Horcruxes to effectively divide his soul into seven pieces (since at least a portion of his soul remains in his newly-restored body).
 (On a side note, I think it is very cool that this soul-splitting explains why his appearance changed so drastically over the years from the handsome boy he once was.)

 The final two Horcruxes are less clear, yet Dumbledore has suspicions that one is a relic that was once owned by either Gryffindor or Ravenclaw.
-As for the other, Dumbledore believes it is that wretched snake Nagini, since Voldemort was unlikely to have acquired artifacts from both founders, especially since the only known objects the sword and possibly the Sorting Hat (though Dumbledore doesn’t mention it) – belonging to Gryffindor are housed in the Heads office at Hogwarts.
+As for the other, Dumbledore believes it is that wretched snake Nagini since Voldemort is unlikely to have acquired artifacts from both founders, especially since the only known objects belonging to Gryffindor, the sword and possibly the Sorting Hat (though Dumbledore doesn’t mention it), are housed in the headmaster’s office at Hogwarts.

 These final two Horcruxes are where I think the confusion will set in.
 Dumbledore says that Voldemort appears not to have had all six Horcruxes when he traveled to Godrics Hollow to kill Harry.
 He was going to use that shining moment the moment he vanquished the one person (in his mind) the prophecy said could defeat him, which was obviously the most meaningful murder in achieving his goal of immortality (since he could then never be vanquished) to create his final Horcrux.
 Dumbledore says that Voldemort failed.
 Since Harry was not killed, Voldemort did not make his final Horcrux.
 Instead, he was defeated and left bodiless for years.
 Dumbledores theory is that Voldemort created his final Horcrux in Nagini with the murder of that poor Muggle Frank Bryce.
 Although it is inadvisable to leave your soul in something that can think and move for itself, it seems even riskier to leave it in something living because it could die (HBP, pg.
 506).
 It seems that part of the soul would die with the creature.